Menu

 Mediation is a process by which a neutral third party facilitates the resolution of conflict between two or more parties.
 Mediators must be qualified and impartial.
 Decision making authority rests at all times with the parties.
 The parties should have clear and sufficient information so that they can make informed decisions.
 A mediator facilitates the clarification of interests and exploration of alternatives.
 The mediator does not make decisions for the parties.
 A mediator’s role is to raise questions for consideration by the parties including questions of fairness and feasibility of settlement options.

-A mediator's function is distinct from the role of legal advisor, representative or therapist.
-The mediation process is distinct from processes involving arbitration, litigation, evaluation or recommendation.
+A mediator’s function is distinct from the role of legal advisor, representative or therapist.
+A mediator does not have a fiduciary relationship with the mediation parties.
+The mediation process is distinct from processes involving arbitration, litigation, summary jury trial, mini trial, settlement conference, or neutral evaluation.

 These standards are intended to assist and guide public, private, voluntary and mandatory mediation.
 It is understood that the manner of implementation and mediator adherence to these standards may be influenced by variations in local law, court rule, or standards of other professions.